Abu Dhabi Investment Authority: History

-Strategy
+Investments and strategy

-ADIA manages a substantial amount of capital, and is one of the world's largest investment funds.
+ADIA manages a substantial amount of capital and is one of the world's largest investment funds.
 Due to its size, the fund has been influential in international finance.
 In 2008, ADIA co-chaired the International Working Group of 26 sovereign wealth funds that produced the "Generally Accepted Principles and Practices of sovereign wealth funds" (known as the Santiago Principles).
 These principles were created to demonstrate to home and recipient countries and the international financial markets that sovereign wealth funds had robust internal frameworks and governance practices and that their investments were made only on an economic and financial basis.

-20 year and 30 year annualized rates of return for the ADIA portfolio were 7.6% and 8.1%, respectively, as of 31 December 2010.
-ADIA is one of the largest sovereign wealth funds in the world.

-Today ADIA invests in all the international markets — equities, fixed income and treasury, infrastructure, real estate, private equity and alternatives (hedge funds and commodity trading advisers — CTAs).
+Today ADIA invests in all the international markets — equities, fixed income and treasury, infrastructure, real estate, private equity, and alternatives (hedge funds and commodity trading advisers — CTAs).
 ADIA's global portfolio is broken down into sub-funds covering a specific asset class.
 Each asset class has its own fund managers and in-house analysts covering it.
 Almost every asset class is managed both internally and externally.
-Overall between 70% and 80% of the organization's assets are managed outside, and over the last few years the fund has become more indexed which given its unique asset liability structure is somewhat perplexing.
+Overall between 70% and 80% of the organization's assets are managed outside, and over the last few years, the fund has become more indexed which given its unique asset liability structure is somewhat perplexing.
 The Abu Dhabi Investment Authority (ADIA) is a major purchaser of U.S. institutional real estate through various sub-entities.
 It often buys partial interest ownerships with leading real estate managers.
 ADIA also invests in development projects including malls.

 Many of ADIA's investments have decreased substantially since investments were made at market peaks in 2007 and 2008.
 The $7 billion investment in Citigroup has lost approximately 90% of its value as of 26 November 2009, 2 years after it acquired a sizable stake in the bank.
 Its investments in global real-estate at the market top in 2008 have also decreased substantially in value.
-Though it talks of its long term success in generating returns, the fact that it has moved closer to the index and manages most of its funds through external third party fund managers shows that its tolerance for risk taking is greatly diminished over the years.
+Though it talks of its long-term success in generating returns, the fact that it has moved closer to the index and manages most of its funds through external third-party fund managers shows that its tolerance for risk-taking has greatly diminished over the years.
 However, ADIA's ratio of third-party fund managers is being actively managed.
 In 2006, between 70% and 80% of the organization's assets were managed outside with an aim to bring that down to between 60% and 70%.
 In the year 2005, Abu Dhabi Investment Company purchased 51 percent of shares of Massar (Company) from Abu Dhabi Power Corporation, a subsidiary of Abu Dhabi Water & Electricity Authority.